 Your interest, energy and expertise are needed to guide CCSU-AAUP in the future.
 While the professional staff assists and supports the work of CCSU-AAUP officers, representatives and committee members, it is the faculty themselves who set the priorities and work towards these goals.
 You are the union and getting involved in CCSU-AAUP helps the union to function more effectively as your collective bargaining agent and professional organization.

 There is a variety of ways for you to get involved.
-If you have questions or have other ideas on how to assist the union, please contact the CCSU-AAUP Chapter President, Jason Jones.
+If you have questions or have other ideas on how to assist the union, please contact the CCSU-AAUP Chapter President, Mary Ann Mahony.

 There are three Standing Committees of the Executive Committee as stated by the Constitution:

 Contract Administration and Grievance Committee: The Contract Administration and Grievance Committee is responsible for implementation of the Collective Bargaining Agreement; processing grievances of the members; identifying and advising the Executive Committee and membership of general trends and issues in grievances; and maintaining records on grievances and contract issues.
 Chapter grievances, which are filed on behalf of the entire membership, are drafted and filed by the Committee Chairperson when so directed by the Executive Committee.